 Mega was incorporated in 1990 under the laws of the Province of Ontario and its shares are publicly traded on the Toronto Stock Exchange (the "TSX") under the symbol "MGA".
-The Company is domiciled in the Province of Ontario, Canada and its registered office address is located at 217 Queen Street West, Suite 401, Toronto, Ontario, Canada, M5V 0R2.
+The Company is domiciled in the Province of Ontario, Canada and its registered office address is located at 217 Queen Street West, Suite 401.
+Toronto, Ontario, Canada, M5V 0R2.

-Mega has exploration-stage mineral resource properties in Australia and Canada, as well as investments in uranium-focused public and private companies.
+Mega has exploration-stage mineral resource properties in Australia and Canada and investments in uranium-focused public companies.